pixelbar/pixelbar.github.io/about.md

 ### History

-The name Pixelbar was found around 2014 when 4 of our earliest members ( who are still member in the current foundation ) were joined together in one of the famous "Hacking Weekends".
+The name Pixelbar was founded around 2013 when 4 of our earliest members ( who still are members in the current foundation ) were joined together in one of the famous "Hacking Weekends".
 These weekends excisted for the sole purpose of having fun, creating stuff with electronics and programming.

 ### Campzone